Student Activities

 ML Urquhart Mathematics Competition (September)

 The ML Urquhart Mathematics Competition is an annual problem solving competition for Tasmanian students in Years 11 and 12.
 This Competition is the most mathematically demanding of competitions conducted by the Association.
 Students have three hours in which to attempt five questions.
-The winner of the Competition receives the Urquhart Medal, a framed certificate and prize money.
-Certificates and prize money are also awarded to students deserving of an Honourable Mention.
+The winner of the Competition receives the Urquhart Medal and a certificate.
+Certificates are also awarded to students deserving of an Honourable Mention.

 National Mathematics Summer School (January)

-A former participant from The Friend’s School, Will Baird, wrote about his time at NMMS:
+A former participant Will Baird, wrote about his time at NMSS:

 NMSS was a fantastic opportunity, hands down the single best experience I’ve had in my schooling so far.
 The mathematics that you are introduced to is fascinating and completely unlike anything you will ever see in any mathematics classes at school.
 There’s a lot of emphasis on the ‘productive struggle’ (as it was put to us) of mathematics, the tutors won’t solve the problems for you, and the answers aren’t in the back of the book.
 It forces you to come to some really interesting conclusions about maths by yourself, which was very rewarding.
 Even in the online setting, the social aspect was fantastic.
 You’ll meet some of the most wonderful & talented people at NMSS and I’ve made some very close friends through it that I’m still in contact with.
 If you’re anything like me and have a love for puzzles, mathematics or problem solving, I cannot recommend NMSS highly enough.